 Two Tunnels Challenge = 10km + Half Marathon + Marathon

-You decide the dates; Two Tunnels 10km (28th Feb OR 2nd May OR 4th July) + Two Tunnels Half Marathon (28th Feb or 2nd May OR 4th July) + Two Tunnels Marathon (15th August)
+You decide the dates; Two Tunnels 10km (2nd May OR 4th July or 24th Oct) + Two Tunnels Half Marathon (2nd May OR 4th July OR 24th Oct) + Two Tunnels Marathon (15th August)

 The trophy design remains the same for 2021.
 We will be adding a line to the top engraving so it will read Two Tunnels Challenge 2020-21.